 Questions for Employers Question 17 If you are an employer, do you use zero hours contracts in your business and if so, for what purpose?

-Answer17 The Council has a number of 'casual' workers who are not obliged to accept any work and suffer no detriment if they choose not to accept offers of work, and can indicate to the Council the specific days / times that they are willing to be considered for any work.
+Answer17 The Council has a number of 'casual/session' workers who are not obliged to accept any work and suffer no detriment if they choose not to accept offers of work, and can indicate to the Council the specific days / times that they are willing to be considered for any work.
 Such contracts have been offered for many years.
-Casual workers are recruited in line with the LGSC Code of Procedures on Recruitment and Selection on the basis of merit and paid the same hourly rate of pay in line with that determined by the NJC for Local Government Services plus an additional percentage rate to compensate for untaken annual leave entitlement.
-This arrangement offers business flexibility and individual choice in front-line jobs in the Council such as casual coaches, casual front of house workers in entertainment venues , casual receptionists and casual leisure attendants in leisure centres etc. Question 18 Have you offered a job on a zero hours contract basis that includes an exclusivity clause?
+Casual/session workers are recruited in line with the Local Government Staff Commission Code of Procedures on Recruitment and Selection on the basis of merit and paid the same hourly rate of pay in line with that determined by the National Joint Council for Local Government Services plus an additional percentage rate to compensate for untaken annual leave entitlement.
+This arrangement offers business flexibility and individual choice in front-line jobs in the Council such as fitness I coaches front of house workers in entertainment venues , receptionists and leisure attendants in leisure centres etc. Question 18 Have you offered a job on a zero hours contract basis that includes an exclusivity clause?
 If so, for what reason?
 Answer 18 No. Question 19 What is your policy when an individual declines hours of work you offer?
-Answer 19 If a 'casual' worker in the Council declines hours of work offered there is no detriment.
-The 'casual' worker is not obliged to accept any work and the Council is not obliged to offer any work.
-The 'casual' worker will remain on the list of workers to be offered work if and when work becomes available.
+Answer 19 If a 'casua/sessionl' worker in the Council declines hours of work offered there is no detriment; he/she is not obliged to accept any work and the Council is not obliged to offer any work.
+The 'casual/session' worker will remain on the list of workers to be offered work if and when work becomes available.
 Question 20 Do you employ any individuals on a zero hours contract who work a pattern of regular hours?
 If so, how many hours a week and for what period of time?
-Answer 20 Management monitors the use of casual workers to ensure that such workers are deployed only as and when required to cover short term, specialist or ad hoc work.
+Answer 20 Management monitors the use of casual/session workers to ensure that such workers are deployed only as and when required to cover short term, specialist or ad hoc work.
 Question 21 If you offer additional hours of work, how much notice do you give the individual?
 If so, how do you make the offer e.g. by telephone?
-Answer 21 Management gives as much notice as possible (two weeks where practicable), to enable its 'casual' workers to accept the offer of work and this offer is made via telephone or email.